X

 What are some email subject line tester tools?

-Some of the best email subject line tester tools include IsItWP, Omnisend, Moosend, Mizy, and Coschedule.
+Some of the best email headlines tools include IsItWP, Omnisend, Moosend, Mizy, and Coschedule.

 Can you use ‘free’ in an email subject line?